zephr-xyz/zephr-realtime-sdk-docs/README.md

 ZephrLocationManager.start(this) // Pass your context here, which may be "this" within an activity
 ```

-And to stop updates and shut down the location service, run:
+To stop updates and shut down the location service, run:

 ```kotlin
 ZephrLocationManager.stop(this) // Pass your context here, which may be "this" within an activity